Reduce the Symptoms of Attention Deficit Hyperactivity Disorder (ADHD) with Mindfulness

 Attention Deficit Hyperactivity Disorder (ADHD) is most commonly found in children, but for about half it persists into adulthood.
 It’s estimated that about 5% of the adult population has ADHD.
 Hence, this is a very large problem that can produce inattention, impulsivity, hyperactivity, and emotional issues, and reduce quality of life.
 The most common treatment is drugs, like methylphenidate, Ritalin, which helps reducing symptoms in about 30% of the people with ADHD.
 Unfortunately, the effectiveness of the drugs appears to be markedly reduced after the first year.
 In addition, the drugs often have troublesome side effects, can be addictive, and can readily be abused.
 So, drugs, at present, do not appear to be a good solution, only affecting some, only for a short time, and with unwanted side effects.

-There are indications that mindfulness training may be an effective treatment for ADHD.
-It makes sense that it should be, as the skills and abilities strengthened by mindfulness training are identical to those that are defective in ADHD, attention, impulse control, executive function, emotion control, and mood improvement.
-In addition, unlike drugs, it is a relatively safe intervention that has minimal troublesome side effects.
-Yoga is both an exercise and a mindfulness practice that contains Cognitive Behavioral Therapy (CBT) and assigned homework.
+There are indications that mindfulness practices may be an effective treatment for ADHD.
+It makes sense that it should be, as the skills and abilities strengthened by mindfulness practices are identical to those that are defective in ADHD, attention, impulse control, executive function, emotion control, and mood improvement.
+In addition, unlike drugs, they are relatively safe interventions that have minimal troublesome side effects.
+Mindfulness-Based Cognitive Therapy (MBCT) is a mindfulness practice that contains Cognitive Behavioral Therapy (CBT) and assigned homework.
 During therapy the patient is trained in mindfulness and to investigate and alter aberrant thought patterns.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch